 How to Make the Best Italian Meatballs:

-• Form into 1 1/2" meatballs (about a flat ice cream scoop of meat).
+• Brown the meatballs – Form into 1 1/2" meatballs (about a flat ice cream scoop of meat).
 Dredge/roll meatballs in flour, dusting off excess.
 Heat a deep, large, heavy skillet or a Dutch oven over medium heat with about 3 Tbsp oil.
 Add meatballs in 2 batches without crowding the pan and saute until browned on all sides (about 6 min total or 2 min per side).
 Remove meatballs and set aside (don't worry about cooking through at this point).

 How to Make Spaghetti and Meatballs: